m4sterbunny/rtd-gcp-cloud/source/pages/api.rst

 Typically an API request gives access to data whilst abstracting away the implementation.
 A rest API request may be supported in many languages.
 Often an HTTP request using curl, is supported, with data being received in JSON format.
 An API may be limited to CRUD; create, read, update, and delete.
 This means that if you want to create a new record, you use “POST.”
 If you are trying to read a record, you use “GET.”
 Updating may apply “PUT” or “PATCH.”
 While, to delete a record, use “DELETE.”

-.. note:: Put v Patch
+.. topic:: Put v Patch

 	PUT overrides the record (any fields are not included in the PUT push are removed) whereas PATCH updates a record based on the information provided, leaving any fields not updated intact.